uviclibraries/html-css/act-4.md

 ### Adding a class to the CSS file

 - Now that I have added my `<p class="bigger-text">` class to my `about.html` file, it's time to write a corresponding CSS class block in my CSS file.
-- My class will get its own code block and properties and values.
+- My CSS class will get its own code block and properties and values.
 - <mark>Important</mark>: **in CSS, all class blocks are preceded by a period**.
 - Here is what the class looks like in my CSS file: `.bigger-text`.
 - Remember, though, that we want to apply our changes to a paragraph `<p>`, but with the _addition_ of the `.bigger-text` class.
 So, what we end up with is a combination of two selectors: `p.bigger-text`.